 - When inviting outside critics or speakers, seek to identify professionals who bring a range of backgrounds, including identities that are different from yours.

-Prepare outside visitors to contribute to the inclusive environment in your classroom (by making sure they are aware of accessibility needs, sharing norms you've established for inclusive discussions, etc).
+Prepare guest speakers to contribute to the inclusive and equitable classroom environment by making sure they’re aware of accessibility needs, sharing established norms for inclusive discussions, etc.

 - See this example of a guest lecturer’s toolkit that highlights student demographics, course goals, and presentation strategies.

 Avoid using generalizations that may exclude students who are already feeling marginalized on campus; these are often communicated through phrases (e.g. “when you go home for Thanksgiving,” “just walk over to my office.”) that make implicit assumptions about students’ physical ability, family structure, social identities, citizenship status, or economic means.
 If you catch yourself doing this, correct yourself.

 - Asking students where they are going for spring break may be intended to simply build rapport, but such a question can marginalize those who do not have the resources to engage in travel or similar activities.
 An alternative approach would be to ask students how they are spending their time during spring break.